pedro-n-rocha/secr/README.md

 root@mygateway:/tmp/run/mountd/sda1#
 ```

 If it didn't you need to grab a full RAM dump with LiME and take the ECKey from it.
-[Read about LiME usage here.](https://github.com/504ensicsLabs/LiME)
+Read further in this page about how to to it.

 6. Grab your eripv2 partition (mtd5 normally, confirm with 'cat /proc/mtd') for offline processing (should go to USB stick if steps have been followed)
 ```